 Student Employment Experience Development (SEED) - Employers

-The Student Employment Experience Development (SEED) program provides funding to create summer job opportunities for post-secondary students.
-The program provides selected students with a summer job of up to fourteen weeks in duration with a New Brunswick employer between April 29 and the Friday following Labour Day.
+The Student Employment Experience Development (SEED) program provides funding to employers to create summer job opportunities for post-secondary students.
+The program provides eligible students with a summer job of up to twelve (12) weeks in duration with a New Brunswick employer between April 27th and September 4th, 2020.

 • Provide a valuable work experience for students, experiential learning, mentoring and coaching;